yasusudas/Ritsumeikan_OICmap/README.md

 UI text is centralized in `src/i18n.js`.
 When changing Japanese or English copy, update the translation dictionary and run `npm run sync:en` or `npm run build` so that the English HTML stays in sync.

 Vercel creates the Production Deployment from the `main` branch. `vercel.json` configures the redirect from the old `iris-oic-map.vercel.app` domain, cache rules for static assets, and cache behavior for `manual-search-index.json` and `sw.js`.

-### Notes

-This is not an official Ritsumeikan University service.
-The map information is based on Ritsumeikan University's Osaka Ibaraki Campus Floor Guide (Japanese), published in March 2025 by the OIC Regional Partnerships Office, and is provided as an unofficial guide.

-The editor is password-protected.
-The password itself should not be written in the README or other public documentation.
-Share it only with maintainers through a separate private channel.